What happens to couples who threaten each other when it comes to divorce?

 Educational Level: Advanced

-Tune-Up Training: Date in September TBD, 9:00 AM – Noon will be based on a survey of attendees to learn where they feel additional instruction would be most helpful.
+Tune-Up Training: September 17, 2026, 9:00 AM – Noon will be based on a survey of attendees to learn where they feel additional instruction would be most helpful.
 (This follow-up session may or may not be additional CE credits.)

 Training Committee Chairs: